Home / How super works / Contributing to super / Making superannuation contributions: Super for beginners guide

 Since 1 July 2017, most people (whether self-employed or not), are able to claim a full tax deduction for personal contributions.
 If your employer won’t allow you to set up a salary-sacrifice arrangement to make contributions into your super account, tax-deductible personal contributions can be a good alternative, as these contributions have the same effect.

-If you wish to claim a tax deduction for a personal super contribution, you must complete the ATO’s Notice of intent to claim or vary a deduction for personal super contributions form and submit it to your super fund before lodging your income tax return for the financial year.
-This form is available to download from the ATO or your super fund’s website.
+If you wish to claim a tax deduction for a personal super contribution, you must complete the ATO’s Notice of intent to claim or vary a deduction for personal super contributions form, or an equivalent, and submit it to your super fund before lodging your income tax return for the financial year.
+Many super funds now allow you to complete the required notice online after logging in to your account.

 Non-concessional (after-tax) or personal voluntary contributions: 2 main types